 WARNING!
 The recommended dose for its essence intake must not be exceeded since it can produce convulsions in high doses.

-The hyssop plant is an herb used in treating lung conditions like chronic phlegm discharge.
+The hyssop plant is an herb for treating lung conditions like chronic phlegm discharge.
 It is an excellent expectorant and promotes the expulsion of phlegm and mucus from the respiratory system, thus easing congestion.
 The plant is also helpful for colds and coughs due to congestion.
 Hyssop can be used similarly to sage and, at times, combined to create a gargle for sore throat.

 An infusion with hyssop alone is an excellent remedy for increasing sweating, especially for breaking a fever.
 A decoction will aid in relieving inflammation.
 The herb is also suitable for weight problems, epilepsy, and gout.
 Externally, it is used to heal wounds.
 Fresh green hyssop poultices will help heal cuts.